-Background
+Background 1

-The Law of War

-The Law of War
+The Law of War 7

+Characterizing the Conflict 9

 Authority to Detain during War

-Prisoners of War
+Prisoners of War .
+14

-Civilian Detainees
+Civilian Detainees .
+15

-Unlawful Belligerents
+Unlawful Belligerents .
+16

-Characterizing the Conflict

-Interpretation of GPW Article 4
+Interpretation of GPW Article 4 .
+21

 GPW Art.
-4A(1): Does al Qaeda Form "part of" the Armed Forces of a
+4A(1): Does Al Qaeda Form "Part of" the Armed Forces S

-Party to the Conflict?
+of a Party to the Conflict? .
+21

 GPW Art.
-4A(2): Does al Qaeda "belong to" a Party to the Conflict?
-19
+4A(2): Does Al Qaeda "Belong to" a Party to the

+Conflict? .
+22

-The Four Criteria
+The Four Criteria .
+23

 Determining Status under GPW Art.
-5
+5 32

 Treatment of Detainees at Guantánamo

 Interrogation

 Trial and Punishment

 POWs

 Civilians

 Unlawful Belligerents

-Security Measures
+Security Measures .
+40

-Repatriation
+Repatriation .
+41

-Right to Redress
+Right to Redress .
+42

-Congress' Role
+Congress' Role 47